-- ® AppleTalk, EtherTalk, and TokenTalk are registered trademarks of Apple Computer, Inc. - ® DynaText is a registered trademark of Electronic Book Technologies, Inc. - ® IBM and NetView are registered trademarks of International Business Machines Corporation. - ® DOS and Windows are registered trademarks of Microsoft Corporation. - ® NetWare is a registered trademark of Novell, Inc. - ® UNIX is a registered trademark in the United States and other countries licensed exclusively through X/Open Company Ltd. - TM AXP, DECCONNECT, DEChub, DEChub ONE, DECnet, DECswitch, Digital, HUBwatch, OpenVMS, VMS, and the DIGITAL logo are trademarks of Digital Equipment Corporation.
+- ® AIX, IBM, and NetView are registered trademarks of International Business Machines Corporation. - ® AppleTalk, EtherTalk, and TokenTalk are registered trademarks of Apple Computer, Inc. - ® DOS, MS-DOS, and Windows are registered trademarks of Microsoft Corporation. - ® DynaText is a registered trademark of Electronic Book Technologies, Inc. - ® HP is a registered trademark of the Hewlett-Packard Company. - ® Motif is a registered trademark of the Open Software Foundation, Inc. - ® NetWare and Novell are registered trademarks of Novell, Inc. - ® Solaris and Sun are registered trademarks and SunOS is a trademark of Sun Microsystems, Inc. - ® UNIX is a registered trademark in the United States and other countries licensed exclusively through X/Open Company Ltd. - [TM] Alpha, AXP, DECCONNECT, DEChub, DEChub ONE, DECnet, DECswitch, Digital, HUBwatch, MultiStack, OpenVMS, RouteAbout, VMS, and the DIGITAL logo are trademarks of Digital Equipment Corporation.

-1996 Digital Equipment Corporation.
+© 1996 Digital Equipment Corporation.
 All rights reserved.